nicholaswilde/frame-fi/docs/contributing.md

 This project follows the [GEMINI C++ Style Guide](../GEMINI.md).
 Please ensure your code adheres to these standards.

-Key points:
+!!! tip "Key points"

     - Function names must be `lowerCamelCase`.
     - Every function must have a single-line documentation brief.
     - Implementation comments must use the `// --- comment text ---` style.

 ### :book: Documentation Style

 All documentation is written in Markdown and generated using MkDocs with the Material theme.
 Please follow the [Markdown Documentation Guidelines](./GEMINI.md).

-Key points:
+!!! tip "Key points"

     - Use clear and descriptive headings with emojis.
     - Use admonitions to highlight important information.
     - Specify the language for code blocks.
     - Add new pages to the `nav` section of `mkdocs.yml`.

 ### :label: Versioning